lee2sman/now/README.md

 => [home](..)

-Currently an artist-in-resident with [Flux Factory](https://www.fluxfactory.org/welcometofluxisland/) on Governor's Island in New York.
+### Fellow at NYU Engelberg Center
+I am a fellow at the [NYU Engelberg Center](https://www.law.nyu.edu/centers/engelberg/team) on Innovation Law and Policy.
+As part of this fellowship I will expand new episodes on the digital commons on the Artists and Hackers podcast.

-### Teaching
+### Research / Organizing

 I'm a professor of New Media and Computer Science at [Purchase College](https://www.purchase.edu/live/profiles/2060-lee-tusman).
+I'm currently on junior sabbatical.

+As part of my sabbatical I am working on developing tools for DIY arts organizations and assisting in archiving, oral history, photogrammetry and other projects.

+### Code sketching

+For the past 3 years I've engaged in [code sketching](https://leetusman.com/everyday/), sometimes daily, other times weekly or monthly.
+Many of these are generative projects.
+Some of these turn into completed projects for public presentation or exhibition.

 ### Artists and Hackers

 A [podcast](https://www.artistsandhackers.org) that I'm hosting.

-### ExquisiteCorp: generative music systems

-I've created an esoteric modular synth setup for generative music creation, including a Teletype terminal that I code modular Turing Machines in.
-So far it's resulted in a number of [albums](https://exquisitecorp.bandcamp.com/) on Bandcamp but I hope to get up a site with more on the system, instructions, code.
-I wrote a [post](https://leetusman.com/nosebook/programing-patching) on my Nosebook about it.

 ### Babycastles